27-Year-Old Right Wing – Pittsburgh Penguins

 Steve Downie Contract Information:

-Signed a two-year deal with the Lightning in August of 2010.
+Signed a one-year, $1 million deal with the Penguins in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Steve Downie – simply subscribe now.

 |2014-15 Proj||27||NHL||PIT||64||Subscribe now to see our 2014-15 projections for Steve Downie|